 One place I do have to mention is the Three Monkeys.
 It serves Mediterranean food and Balinese sparkling wine by the rice field.
 This has been one of our all-time favorites.

 It might sound weird to dine European style in Asia, but there is absolutely no reason to avoid it.
-At least full-time nomads appreciate having familiar food once in a while, but even for tourist these places give you new ideas for foods you think you know very well.
+At least full-time nomads appreciate having familiar food once in a while, but even for tourists, these places give you new ideas for foods you think you know very well.

 Ibu Rai